 Dr. Thomas Hora, the existential metapsychiatrist, in his book Beyond the Dream, first introduced me to the importance of being aware of what we cherish.
 Based on what you cherish, he identified six “. . .isms” that ultimately lead to pain and suffering.
-They are sensualism–based on cherishing sensory stimulation; emotionalism–based on cherishing intense emotional experiences; intellectualism–based on cherishing information and knowledge; personalism–based on cherishing relationships; materialism–based on cherishing material possessions, and operationalism–based on cherishing accomplishments and achievements.
-To these five, I could add individualism–based on cherishing the right to live with no restraints.
+They are sensualism--based on cherishing sensory stimulation; emotionalism–based on cherishing intense emotional experiences; intellectualism–based on cherishing information and knowledge; personalism–based on cherishing relationships; materialism–based on cherishing material possessions, and operationalism–based on cherishing accomplishments and achievements.
+To these six, I could add individualism–based on cherishing the right to live with no restraints.
 None of these pursuits are inherently destructive, but with cherishing comes rigidity, tunnel vision, preoccupation, compulsion, and obsession.
 The Buddha observed that attachment was the source of all human suffering.
-The risk of becoming imprisoned to what you cherish is high.
+The risk of becoming imprisoned by what you cherish is high.

 The tragic thread with all the isms is that your happiness and peace of mind hinge on the changeable and ephemeral.
 People die.
 Precious possessions get lost, stolen, or destroyed.
 Fame quickly fades.
 Relationships end in abandonment, loss, and rejection.
 Mental faculties decline.
 Power gets usurped.
 And most importantly, the passage of time erodes them all.